 Comprehensive Climate Risk Analysis

-Climate risk modelling and analysis can provide decision makers with the information that they need in order to determine climate change adaptation strategies and turn policies into action.
-These tools are already available and can be implemented globally enabling decision makers to answer the most pressing questions they are facing today.
+The tools required to undertake such climate risk analyses are already available and can be implemented globally enabling decision makers to answer the most pressing questions they are facing today (see below).

 Economics of Climate Adaptation Studies (ECA)